Russia–Slovakia relations: Russian invasion of Ukraine

 On 20 January 2024, Slovakia's Culture Ministry said that Slovakia would resume cultural exchange with Russia and Belarus.

 Fico met with Russian president Vladimir Putin in December 2024 in Moscow to discuss primarily the transfer of Russian gas to Slovakia.
 He become the third Western leader to do so since the war started.

+In May 2025, Fico was the only leader of an EU member state who attended the Russian Victory Day parade.

 Trade

 In 2021 Russia exported $6.05 billion of goods to Slovakia with natural gas being the main product.
 Slovakia exports were $1.98 billion with cars being the main product.
 Between 1995 and 2021 Russian exports have risen by an average of 8.14% p.a. whereas Slovakia’s exports rose by 7.19% p.a. on average.

 Slovakia is making plans on disconnecting from Russia's energy exports in accordance with EU decisions and sanctions following the 2022 Russian invasion of Ukraine.
 In April 2023 Minister of Energy Peter Gerhardt dismissed Russian attempts to blackmail his country over energy supplies, although Russian crude, gas and nuclear fuel dominate the market in Slovakia.
 Gerhardt refused to cower over his country's support for Ukraine.
 60 percent of its natural gas, 95 percent of its oil and all of its nuclear fuel are obtained by Slovakia from Russia.
 Slovakia’s main petroleum refinery was built to process Urals grade crude and thus “big investments” will be needed by it to accept other types of crude.

 In August 2023 the result of an international tender for the supply of nuclear fuel was won by Westinghouse.
 Rosatom was excluded from bidding.

 It was reported in May 2024 that Economy Minister Denisa Saková said Rosatom would not be allowed to participate in a possible tender to build the next nuclear power plant in Slovakia, which generates over 50% of its electricity at its existing nuclear plants.